Children and youth

 - The adults in their lives are working towards solutions

-Teach them about your family member’s diagnosis by explaining some of the symptoms of PTSD.
-Use examples that they may have already observed: “Because of Mom’s injury, she is very uncomfortable in crowded places, and she may seem impatient and in a hurry to leave.”
+Teach them about your Family member’s diagnosis by explaining some of the symptoms of a PTSI.
+Use examples they may have already observed: “Because of Mom’s injury, she is very uncomfortable in crowded places and she may seem impatient and in a hurry to leave.”

-- Why is Daddy like he is?
-A booklet to help explain PTSD to children.
+- Why Is Daddy Like He Is?: A story to help explain PTSD to children.

-- Can I catch it like a cold?
-A book to help parents and caregivers explain depression to children.
+- Can I catch it like a cold?: A story and informational resource to help parents and caregivers explain depression to children.

 Be careful about which details you share about the event that caused the trauma.
 It is more important to talk about what is happening in the present.